Instant boiling water taps...transparent costs for the first time

 Row A - the cost of the energy used by instant boiling water taps to keep the water hot and "ready and available" throughout the year.
 This varies for different manufacturers, and it is known in the industry as the "standing losses".

-Row B - the cost of reheating incoming cold water to replace the boiling water that has been dispensed.
+Row B - the cost of reheating incoming fresh cold water to replace the boiling water that has been dispensed by the instant hot water tap.

 Row C - the total annual costs (rows A and B added together).

-Row D - the average cost per litre of boiling water for each situation.
+Row D - the average cost per litre of boiling water for each type of product.

-As you can see in the above case, the kettle costs are cheaper in all cases.
+As you can see in the this case, the kettle costs are cheaper in all cases.

-In this example, if you use an average of 20 mugs of tea per day then the costs for the ordinary kettle are very similar to the Quooker.
+In this example, if you use an average of 20 mugs of tea per day then the costs for the ordinary kettle still slightly cheaper than Quooker.
 The other brands are still much more costly.

-In this case with a higher consumption of 30 mugs of tea a day on average the Quooker becomes slightly cheaper over the year, saving around £10 a year.
-But 30 mugs of tea is around 2 gallons of boiling water per day, a bucket full of boiling water every day!
-Even when boiling this much water, the other instant tap brands are still more costly to run than a kettle.
+In this case with a higher consumption of 30 mugs of tea a day on average the Quooker becomes slightly cheaper over the year, saving around £6 a year.
+But 30 mugs of tea is around 2 gallons of boiling water per day, a bucket full of boiling water...every day!

 Conclusions...so far